 Be meek and lowly, upright and pure; render good for evil.
 If you bring on yourselves your own destruction, I will complain.
 It is not right for a man to bare down his neck to the oppressor always.
 Be humble and patient in all circumstances of life; we shall then triumph more gloriously.
 What a thing it is for a man to be accused of committing adultery, and having seven wives, when I can only find one.
 I am the same man, and as innocent as I was fourteen years ago; and I can prove them all perjurers.
 I labored with these apostates myself until I was out of all manner of patience; and then I sent my brother Hyrum, whom they virtually kicked out of doors. (

-Even though the question of whether Joseph engaged in polygamy is a he said/she said investigation into which the answer cannot definitively be known, there is substantial evidence that he did engage in polygamy and in this article we will suppose that Joseph did indeed participate in some type of polygamy for at least the last 3 years of his life (This author does not believe the ‘afair’ with Fanny Alger was sexual or polygamous and that his polygamy didn’t occur until around ~April 1841 to June 1844).
-We will also give him the benefit of the doubt in which sexuality only existed in a few of these relationships.
+Even though the question of whether Joseph engaged in polygamy is a he said/she said investigation into which the answer cannot definitively be known, there is substantial evidence that he did engage in polygamy and in this article we will suppose that Joseph did indeed participate or dabble in some type of polygamy for at least the last 3 years of his life (This author does not believe the ‘affair’ with Fanny Alger was sexual or polygamous and that his polygamy didn’t occur until around ~April 1841 to June 1844).
+We will also give him the benefit of the doubt in which sexuality only existed in a few, if any, of these relationships.
 (Early accounts, such as Fanny Alger, and other young women, are highly suspect.)
 And that he likely repented and disavowed polygamy after this period, which played a part in his death.

 Many of the church’s most prominent founders rejected polygamy